seattlemuses/seattlemuses.github.io/_posts/2015-02-07-muses-is-moving-in.md

 author: Sandrine
 date: 2015 February 7
 categories:
-  - Immigrants and Refugees
+  - Immigrants &amp; Refugees
-  - muses updates
-  - workforce development
-tags:
-  - apparel production
-  - Conscious Fashion
+  - Muses Updates
-  - workforce development
+  - Workforce Development
 hero: /assets/muses-studio1.jpg
 ---
 ## After several months of hard work and thanks to all our donors and supporters, we are pleased to announce that we found a new working space for Muses next apparel production training program!